 Smaltz said for an asset such as a crew transfer vessel (CTV) with a price tag of $10 million to $15 million, “companies can finance that on their balance sheet, use bank money, and then they can drive that day rate.”
 The story is much different for a service operations vessel (SOV), which could cost $130 million to $150 million depending on chosen specifications, he explained.

 Jeff Andreini, Crowley’s vice president of wind services, put this in real terms.
 “I'm going to be perfectly honest with you, the SOV market is challenging,” he said.
 Two years ago, Crowley partnered with Danish shipping company ESVAGT to build and operate Jones Act SOVs to support the U.S. offshore wind market.
-“I thought we had a great opportunity, and I still do, but I have to be perfectly frank and say if I would've known then what I know today, I'm not sure that we would've made that investment.
-I'm not they would have made that investment.
+“I thought we had a great opportunity, and I still do, but I have to be perfectly frank and say if I would have known then what I know today, I'm not sure that we would have made that investment.
+I'm not sure they would have made that investment.
 The capital that goes into that is too high and the returns are too low.”

 It will take some “outside the box thinking” to find solutions that work and are profitable for all parties involved, Andreini suggested.
 Among ideas listed was sharing vessels between windfarms, which would help drive down costs, including day rates, and provide larger, longer-term workloads that would justify newbuild expenditure.

 Another option being considered while financial challenges continue to keep newbuild activity at bay is the conversion of existing offshore oil and gas vessels from the U.S. Gulf of Mexico to service America’s new offshore wind industry.
 For example, Andreini said Crowley owns a fleet of 400-foot deck barges that it had originally built for oil and gas that it could use for feedering operations during windfarm construction.